LCOGT/banzai/README.rst

 * `banzai_reduce_individual_frame`: Process a single frame
 * `banzai_reduce_directory`: Process all frames in a directory
-* `banzai_stack_calibrations`: Make a master calibration frame by stacking previously processed individual calibration frames.
+* `banzai_make_master_calibrations`: Make a master calibration frame by stacking previously processed individual calibration frames.
 * `banzai_e2e_stack_calibrations`: Convenience script for stacking calibration frames in the end-to-end tests
 * `banzai_automate_stack_calibrations`: Start the scheduler that sets when to create master calibration frames
 * `banzai_run_realtime_pipeline`: Start the listener to detect and process incoming frames